duncanyoyo1/pipemod/README.md

 My focus was on keeping the number of parts down.

-Currently you only need to print 5 files.
+Currently you only need to print 6 files.

-The main body, the fire, up and down buttons, the cap, and the battery sled.
+The main body, the fire, up and down buttons, the cap, the battery sled, and the DNA60 sled.

 You will find these files in the [Completed Files](Completed_Files) directory.